IIZD Symposia

 Parasitology Research in Progress (P-RIP) Series

-Parasitology Research in Progress (P-RIP) is a parasite biology forum where students, postdocs, and staff present their research and receive feedback in an informal and comfortable space.
+Parasitology Research in Progress (P-RIP) is a parasite biology forum where students, postdocs, and staff present their research and receive feedback in an informal, comfortable setting.

 P-RIP provides an opportunity for trainees to present ongoing work in a relaxed atmosphere and to strengthen connections in the parasitology community across campus and the greater Philadelphia area.

-The P-RIP series is held monthly on Wednesdays at 4:00 PM in Hill 301 and features two presenters.
+P-RIPs are held monthly on Wednesdays at 4:00 PM in Hill 301 and feature two presenters.
+The series will resume in Fall 2026.

 Parasitology RIP